Paterno Castle

-The Castle of Paterno is located in the town of Albaladejo, in the province of Ciudad Real, Spain.
+The Castle of Paterno (Castillo de Paterno), also known as Castle of Albaladejo, is a fortress located in the town of Albaladejo, in the province of Ciudad Real, Spain.

 History

 The castle is of Roman origin, later conquered by the Arabs and re-built in the 13th century.
 It belonged to the Orden of Santiago, who helped to maintain the castle.

 Design

 It is a small rectangular fortress.
 The central area has not been preserved and currently there are only two towers of the castle left.